 I hope this Blog Simple Framework review gave you enough insight into the program to decide if it’s right for you.
-Not only will you learn all the necessary tasks you need to get a blog up and running, but you will also get insight from Scrivs about how to make your blog truly successful using ideas and strategies than other marketers don’t teach.
+Not only will you learn all the necessary tasks you need to get a blog up and running, but you will also get insight from Scrivs about how to make your blog truly successful using ideas and strategies that other marketers don’t teach.

 Being a part of the Slack community and Facebook group in order to have direct access to Scrivs is worth the cost of the membership, in my opinion.
 It’s not easy to find someone who’s so successful at online marketing and is also readily available to answer questions and give his thoughts and opinions about what you’re doing.
 (Sometimes these opinions are lovingly and necessarily harsh, which is a great thing if you ask me.
 He gets you on the right track.)